 - Designing great email copies with high quality and relevant images

 - Segment and personalize your emails according to the customers

 - Maintain your email list by cleaning it regularly.

 3) How can I build a great email list for my architecture business?

 In order to build an organic email list for your business, you need to have an email sign up form on your business landing page.
 But to actually get the visitors to sign up, you need to offer some incentive, like a free booklet, free consultation, etc., but something that delivers value to them.

 4) What kind of content should we send as architects, to our subscribers?

-You can send regular newsletters and other informational artifacts that build your authority and credibility as leaders of the profession.
+You can send regular basis newsletters and other informational artifacts that build your authority and credibility as leaders of the profession.
 But make sure that all your emails are articulate and authentic, since people look for architects who are experts in their field.